oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

     ![Drag and drop or select the file.](./images/datatools-dataload-load-local-file.png " ")

-3. When the upload is complete, you could simply click the green arrow **Start** button and click **Run** to run the data load job, but we want to make a small update to the table name for file name *customer\_extension.csv*.
-Click the **Settings** button labeled with a pencil symbol.
+3. When the upload is complete, you could simply click the green arrow **Start** button and click **Run** to run the data load job, but we want to make a small update to the table name for file name *customer-extension.csv*.
+Click the 3-dot ellipsis menu to the right of *customer-extension.csv* and click the **Settings** button labeled with a pencil symbol.

     ![Update the data load job settings.](./images/click-settings-to-examine-data-load-job.png " ")

-4. A page opens for the local *customer\_extension.csv* file that you will be loading.
+4. A page opens for the local *customer-extension.csv* file that you will be loading.
 Take a moment to examine the preview information and loading options.
 Note that the tool makes intelligent choices for target table name and properties.
 Since this is an initial load, accept the default option of **Create Table**, which conveniently creates the target table in the Autonomous Database, without the need to predefine the table in SQL.
 In the mappings section, notice that you can change the target column names and data types.

     Update the table name to **CUSTOMER\_EXTENSION**.
 Click **Close** in the lower right corner of the page.